The Authorization Gap in AI Agents

 Closing the authorization gap requires enforcement at three distinct points in the agent execution pipeline:

-- Layer 1: Tool Discovery — Which tools does the LLM see?
+- Layer 1: Tool Discovery: Which tools does the LLM see?
 Before the model even generates a tool call, filter the available tool list based on the user's role, the tenant context, and the task at hand.
-If the model never sees
+If the model is not offered

-issue_refundtool that's allowed to run still needs constraints: maximum amount, recipient validation, rate limits.
+issue_refundtool that is allowed to run still needs constraints: maximum amount, recipient validation, rate limits.
 The tool is permitted; the arguments are not.

-Most agent frameworks address Layer 1 at best.
+Many agent frameworks stop at Layer 1.
 They let you define which tools an agent has access to.
 But they do nothing at Layers 2 and 3.
-There's no runtime policy evaluation.
+There is no runtime policy evaluation.
 No argument-level constraints.
 No approval gates.

 The Vulnerability: Capability Without Authority

-Here's what an unprotected agent looks like.
-A customer support agent with an issue_refund tool and no authorization layer:
+Here is what an unprotected agent looks like.
+A customer support agent with an issue_refund tool and no authorization boundary:

 import Anthropic from "@anthropic-ai/sdk";